Skip to content

 Whey is a residual product of cheese production.
 After adding rennet to milk, whey and curd remain.
 The liquid whey is then dried to a powdered form.

 Whey contains all the amino acids your body needs; therefore, it has a higher biological value than plant-based protein.
 The complete amino acid profile makes whey a high-quality protein.
-It is good for muscle growth and maintaining strong bones, but whey has more benefits than that.
+It is good for muscle growth and maintaining strong bones, but whey has other interesting characteristics.

 What whey protein concentrate is